 No fees unless we win your car accident case

 What Causes Car Accidents in Nebraska?

 Henry Ford likely did not consider the toll that car accident deaths and related injuries would have on the whole of the American population over the past hundred years.
 Cars have very nearly become machines of death in certain situations despite ongoing efforts to combat accidents through “smart” vehicles and new state laws.

 In 2015 almost 16,000 people were injured in car accidents in Nebraska and approximately 250 people were killed as the result of car accidents.
 In Nebraska, this number of car accidents is mostly due to one or more of the following factors:

 If the statistics of speed-related car accidents prove anything, they indicate that slightly more drivers may be following the speed limit.
 From 2003 to 2014, the number of speed-related car accidents has fallen by about 50 percent from around 1,200 accidents in 2003 to 670 in 2014.
 This is a promising sign, as it tends to indicate that drivers are following speed limit signs and paying better attention to the road.
 The number of fatalities due to speed-related car accidents has remained relatively stable, but the fact that the number of such car accidents is declining is promising.
-However, car accidents are still more common than we would like them to be, and therefore all car accident victims should consult with an accident attorney to determine their next steps after an accident.
+However, car accidents are still more common than we would like them to be, and therefore all car accident victims should consult with a car accident attorney in Omaha to determine their next steps after an accident.